ballarat-hackerspace/association/rules-of-the-association.md

 **(10)** The returning officer must declare elected the candidate or, in the case of an election for more than one position, the candidates who received the most votes.

-**(11)** If the returning officer is unable to declare the result of an election under subrule (10) because 2 or more candidates received the same number of votes, the returning officer must—
+**(11)** If the returning officer is unable to declare the result of an election under subrule (10) because 2 or more candidates received the same number of votes, the returning officer must-

   - (a) conduct a further election for the position in accordance with subrules (4) to (10) to decide which of those candidates is to be elected; or
   - (b) with the agreement of those candidates, decide by lot which of them is to be elected.